TrainMan471/CrimeAPI/README.md

 5)Type localhost:2000 into your web browser and the site should load.

-My goal for this project was to make a simple website that calls a third party API and displays data from that api on a webpage.
+My goal for this project was to make a simple website that calls a third party API and displays data from that api on a webpage.It is a Crime API simple webpage that lets you choose the state, the year, and the type of crime you wish to view.
+When the API is called, the page will be filled with unordered list elements that list the type of offense and the number of offenses per ORI.
+(According to the FBI's Crime Data Explorer's Glossary of Terms, an ORI is A unique nine-character National Crime Information Center (NCIC) ORI that has been assigned to each LEA.
+The NCIC assigns all ORI numbers to any agency that is going to be participating in Uniform Crime Reporting.)

 The requirements I chose for this project are as follows:

 1)Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX)